wewei/agentic-os/docs/en-US/02-shell.md

-# Agent OS - Shell Module
+# Agentic OS - Shell Module

 ## Overview

-The **Shell** is the user-facing HTTP API layer of Agent OS.
+The **Shell** is the user-facing HTTP API layer of Agentic OS.
 Like an operating system shell, it provides a command interface for external clients to interact with the system.
-The Shell sits **above the Agent Bus** and acts as a pure consumer of bus abilities.
+The Shell sits **above the System Bus** and acts as a pure consumer of bus abilities.

 ## Design Principles